contactandyc/another-c-library/10_binary_search_trees.md

 ../../../src/stla_pool.c:121: 1040
 ```

-The test_data_structure program allows us to print multiple binary search trees if we pass a third argument which is the number of random trees to print (in addition to the one that is in order at the end).
+The test_data_structure program allows us to print multiple binary search trees if we pass a third argument, which is the number of random trees to print (in addition to the one that is in order at the end).

 ```bash
 $ ./test_data_structure PDCBAEMLOQTRYZ 2